 Although the balance sheet shows a static view of assets and liabilities, the movements around these are also reflected in income and expenses on the profit and loss statement.
 Financial statements are all related and work together to give a rounded view of a business’ financial health.

-As always, please contact us if you have any questions regarding your balance sheet or any aspect of your year-end accounts.
+As always, please contact us if you have any questions regarding understanding your balance sheet or any aspect of your year-end accounts.